ChesterCaii/EthicScope/README.md

 - Open your browser and go to `http://localhost:3000` to start using EthicScope.
 - Scan a product or search by name to view detailed impact scores and analysis.

 ---

-## 🎥 Demo Video

-Curious to see EthicScope in action?
-Watch our [demo video](https://youtu.be/VojOdpquwYU)!

----